POST ROAD MARKETING

 -

 You’ve got a folder.
-The one packed with free downloads, swipe files, and checklists you swore you’d “circle back to.”
-You’ve created some, saved a dozen more, and chances are — you’re still not sure what to do with any of them.
-But hey — you’re adding value, right?
-Here’s the hard truth: You don’t…
+The one full of free downloads, swipe files, and checklists you swore you’d “circle back to.”
+You’ve created some, saved a dozen more, and chances are, you’re still not sure what to do with any of them.
+But hey, you’re adding value, right?
+Clients Don’t Pay You for Adding Value Here’s…